Scientific Name

 Hardiness

-USDA hardiness zones 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).
+USDA hardiness zones 7a to 10b: from 0°F (-17.8°C) to 40°F (4.4°C).

 How to Grow and Care

-Delosperma plants grow in USDA plant hardiness zones 5 to 9 and will bloom for most of summer and fall.
+Delosperma plants grow in USDA plant hardiness zones 5 to 9 and will bloom for most of the summer and fall.
 Their foliage is mostly evergreen, and because of this, they make a great year-round ground cover.
 However, while the plant is evergreen, it often has some dieback of foliage in the winter.

 These plants prefer full sun but can tolerate light shade in the garden.
 Because they are succulents, they do not tolerate wet soil but do well in poor soils.
 Wet soil, especially in winter, is likely to kill the plants.
 However, this plant can become invasive in areas where the soil stays consistently dry, so it is best to consider this when planting it.